scullyio/scully/docs/getting-started.md

 Congratulations!
 You have turned your Angular application into a wicked fast pre-rendered one thanks to Scully.

 The built version is in the `./dist/static` folder.
-This folder contains ol the pages in the site.
+This folder contains all the pages in the site.

 **NOTE:** In case of any errors or warnings during the build process, please follow the instructions in the errors/warnings section or [submit an issue](https://github.com/scullyio/scully/issues/new/choose).